delasign/ArtzyCamera/README.md

 # Shader Library

-The current shader library includes:
+The current shader library can be found in *PieceOfArtzy/Shaders* and includes:

 - Color Shader
 - Texture Shader